 At some point, Sasuke zones out; good qualities also come with the bad.
-Sakura's one drawback is her tendency to keep talking.
-He supposes this one flaw does not make or break the relationship.
+Sakura's one drawback is her tendency to keep talking, although he supposes this one flaw does not make or break the relationship.
 He has no time to dwell on 'what ifs'; she suits the girlfriend role very well.

 As they gradually come closer to the school entrance, Sasuke interrupts Sakura's chatting with respectful nods to the 'good mornings' he receives from passing classmates.
 Since the school population is limited to only the wealthiest class, every student recognizes the other.
 Sasuke's fame has gained him immediate popularity, and the students who admire him make it no secret that they acknowledge his standing.
 While Sasuke does see most of them as rather insignificant, he does maintain politeness.

 This routine life makes Sasuke very content.
 The day only gets better as his class blocks pass by rapidly, with constant appraisals sent his way.
 His calculus homework has no errors, his language exam shows promise to easily learning multiple languages, and at all the same time, he even manages to sneak in a quick intimate session with his girlfriend during the lunch period.